 Y(our) Legacy: A Printmaking Workshop

 The vision of this workshop series is to offer a creative safe space for participants to explore symbolism and printmaking, recreating and reimagining the meaningful and sometimes-painful stories of our lives, bringing these moments forward to be honored and to help unleash inner growth.
-In the workshops, participants will be asked to explore 10 symbols, using them in a transformational visual story of survival, resilience and self-acceptance.
-The completion of this workshop series will result in an exhibition showcasing the visual stories from participants who wish to share their legacies.
-Through the workshop series and the exhibition, our goal is to show how our stories are not far from one another – your legacy becomes our legacy.
+In the workshops, participants are asked to explore 10 symbols, using them in a transformational visual story of survival, resilience and self-acceptance.
+Through Y(our) Legacy, our goal is to show how our stories are not far from one another – your legacy becomes our legacy.

 Sen Mendez, also known as Queen Sen Sen, is a non-binary fat artist born and raised in Oakland, California.
 Queen Sen Sen creates images of historical ancestors, celebrations of large bodies and visual storytelling as a way to dismantle systematic oppression among Indigenous, Black, Fat and Transgender bodies.